 A salary must be for a predetermined amount.5

-Further, an employee only passes the salary test if he/she is paid a monthly salary that is at least twice the state minimum wage for full-time employment.6
+Further, an employee passes the salary test only if they are paid a monthly salary at least twice the state minimum wage for full-time employment.
+6

 “Full-time employment” is defined as 40 hours per week.7

-According to current minimum wage rates in California, an employee must make a yearly salary equivalent of $68,640 or greater to be considered an executive.
+According to current minimum wage rates in California, an employee must earn a yearly salary of $70,304 or more to be considered an executive.

-The job duties test focuses on the employee’s primary duty at work and the actual work performed.
+The job duties test focuses on the employee’s primary job duties and the actual work performed.
 This means job titles and job descriptions are largely irrelevant under the test.8

-The test says a worker is an executive if he/she is “primarily engaged” in all of the following duties:
+The test says a worker is an executive if they are “primarily engaged” in all of the following duties:

 - managing the business, business operations, or one of the company’s departments,